flatironinstitute/SkellySim/docs/source/config_generation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 While SkellySim has limited facilities for writing config files by hand, it's usually much
 better to generate the configurations from a python script.
-The python portion of `skelly_sim`
+The python portion of :obj:`skelly_sim`
-includes a utility module called `skelly_config` to help generate configuration files.
+includes a utility module called :obj:`skelly_config` to help generate configuration files.
 It's
 advisable to take a look at the `examples
 <https://github.com/flatironinstitute/SkellySim/tree/main/examples>`_ to get you started on
 complex configurations, but the basic outline is provided here, as well as a definition of all